-Smartphones are always adding advanced camera features, making them ideal for everything from snapshots to family photos and selfies.
+Smartphones cameras are getting better and better — just look at what the Pixel 3 and iPhone XS can do — so your phone can capture everything from snapshots to family photos and selfies.
 As we take more and more photos on our mobile devices, the need for good photo management apps grows.
 While the stock photos apps on your iPhone or Android device provide some neat built-in features, they don't tick every box.
 Good photo management apps can make sorting and cleaning up your snapshots a simple task, with built-in organization tools, photo editors, social sharing features and cloud storage.
-Check out 15 of our favorite photo management apps for Android and iOS devices.
+Check out 14 of our favorite photo management apps for Android and iOS phones.
+(Image Credit: Nito/Shutterstock)

 Facebook's Moments photo sharing app (Android, iOS) focuses less on storage and management than it does on sharing photos of your favorite memories and events with friends and family, as well as receiving photos of said moments from other people.
 Moments groups your photos together based on when they were taken, and uses facial recognition tech to tell which of your friends are in them.
 You can then sync and share these grouped photos to your friends and family, and they can choose to sync their photos to add to that moment, quickly creating a shared album.
 The app includes search tools to find yourself and friends, supports full resolution photos and provides free unlimited storage to its users.

-Slidebox (Android, iOS) takes a Tinder-like approach to sorting through your photo reel, with a really quick, swipe-driven interface for sifting through your locally-stored vacation photos, screenshots and other assorted images.
+Slidebox (Android, iOS) takes a Tinder-like approach to sorting through your photo reel, with a quick, swipe-driven interface for sifting through your locally-stored photos, screenshots and other assorted images.
 When you enter the app, all of your unsorted photos are presented to you in a queue.
 Swiping left or right moves through your queue, swiping up tosses a photo into a trash bin, and tapping on a series of labels at the bottom of the screen allows you to save photos into albums or create new ones.
 In addition, there are tools for comparing similar photos and sharing entire albums over email or text.
-Otherwise, Slidebox is a compact, feature-light tool that's all about getting your photos right into the albums you want them in.
+The iOS version also offers a subscription-based cloud backup option for up to 10,000 images at $4.99 per month.
+Otherwise, Slidebox is a compact tool that's all about getting your photos right into the albums you want them in.